hardiquedasore/suse-technical-task/design.md

 4. I chose to keep the card styling minimal to avoid the word clutter
 5. I conditional changed the pill color to show whether the repository is enabled or disabled to improve the user experience
 6. Header is sticky to improve user journey
+7. The design is responsive on different browsers and devices

 ## Stack
 Tailwind CSS was used to style the project.
 JavaScript is used with HTML to create the standalone web page.